Lcressot/cpp_option_parser/README.md

-# cpp_option_parser

-## Simple C++ option parser
+# Simple C++ option parser
-+ This library can be used in any command line software for an easy option parsing.
+This library is used for option parsing and can be used in any C++ command line software.
-Accessed in code with [] operator, the options of the command line are encoded in string objects.
-Further conversion in integer or floating values can be made.
-This choice simplifies the code and make it python like.
+The option parser uses only string options, and conversions have to be made when integer or floating values are wanted.
+This choice has been made so that the parser is the same as the python option parser, and the operator [] can be used to acess the option values after the parsing.

-+ Each option is represented by both a small and a long name, and also has a description and a default value.
-The short name is recognised on command line when preceded by a -, the long name with a --.
+Each option is represented by a small and a long name, and is also given at declaration a description and a default value.
+The short name, respectively the long name, is recognised on command line only if preceded by a -, respectively a --.
+Once the command line has been parsed by the option parser, the options are accessible with the [] operator.

-+ Note : If an option is required and no default value can be set, just precise it in the description and put a "" or a "?" as default value in the option declaration.

-## Use example
 Here is a short code to illustrate how to use library.

 ```c++